-The City is in the process of GPS locating and converting all meters to Advanced Metering Infrastructure (AMI) meters.
+The City completed a GPS locating and conversion of all meters to Advanced Metering Infrastructure (AMI) meters.
 The City does not anticipate much extension to the distribution system except in areas where developers would design and install required infrastructure.

 Chapter 6 | Infrastructure 89